ESMA Securitisation Reporting

 European Structured Finance Data Quality

-EU Securitization Disclosure Framework
+EU Securitisation Disclosure Framework

 DBRS analysis of the EU disclosure framework and data availability for rating purposes.